What is Gaslighting: How To Spot The Signs And Shut It Down

 You can give yourself permission to sacrifice

 It’s hard for victims to let go of a gaslight tango.
 You may be able to have many wonderful things in a relationship, but it is not worth it if they are affecting your reality.
-To regain your self-worth, cut off the relationship, let go of some of those great things or accept that they don’t have a high opinion about you.
+To regain your self-worth, cut off the relationship, let go of some of those great things, or accept that they don’t have a high opinion of you.

 Take small steps to make decisions